Sarthak-10/Dimensionality_Reduction-using-PCA-and-FDA/README.md

 # Dimensionality_Reduction-using-PCA-and-FDA

-The given ipynb file contains the solution to the problem statement attached.In the file the following techniques have been demonstrated:-
+The given ipynb file contains the solution to the problem statement attached.
+In the file the following techniques have been demonstrated:-

 1) Visualizing the CIFAR-10 Dataset
 2) Performing LDA on the CIFAR-10 dataset